GRAP-UdL-AT/Amodal_Fruit_Sizing/README.md

 Linear correlation between the ground truth (GT) diameter and the automatically measured diameter of apples detected in the test set with a visibility higher than 60%:
 <p align="center"><img src="./demo/043-linear_regresion_vis06.png" width = "400" >

-Qualitative results.
+**Qualitative results:**

 Green values correspond to the ground truth and white values are the measures automatically estimated with the present method.
 Only the apples with an estimated visibility higher than 60% where measured.
 ![Qualitative_results]( ./demo/qualitative_results_github_2.png?raw=true)